SchoolsWeb

 DBS checks for work experience placements

 This training will give new Designated Teachers an overview of their role and responsibilities.
-Outcome: Understand your statutory duties and corporate parent responsibilities.
+Outcomes: Understand your statutory duties and corporate parent responsibilities.
 Recognise the features of an effective, high quality PEP meeting.
 Understand how to access the ePEP and use it as a live document to record progress and interventions.
-Consider how to use the Pupil Premium Grant effectively for maximum impact Speakers: Emma Owen (Virtual School Head Teacher)…
+Consider how to use the Pupil Premium Grant effectively for maximum impact.
+Speaker: Emma Owen (Virtual School Head Teacher) Who should book on: Designa…

 Development Governor